bebopjmm/dnd5e-campaigns/the_equalizers/Gameplay/session1-02.md

 Reporting back to the group, they decide to attempt at sneaking past the stone.

-- Vezoth and Bodalf will lead, with Ademar a bit further back
+- Vezoth and Bodalf will lead, with Rantigan a bit further back
 - Salisha, Kylantha and Bayle will trail and provide cover fire if anything reveals itself

+As soon as Vezoth, Bodalf and Rantigan got with 150' of her lair, the harpy unleashed her *luring song*.
+Unfortunately everone was within range of the effect (DC 11 Wisdom save).

+-